-- Launch the Microsoft Visual C++ IDE and open the file Clientmain.c (located in the\UDP_Demo\Client side_Demo folder). - 2.
-Set the IP address and the port number of the eZ80F91 web server in this file, as explained in Client-Side Implementation on page 3. - 3.
-From within the Microsoft Visual C++ IDE navigate to File → New → Projects. - 4.
+- Launch the Microsoft Visual C++ IDE and open the file Clientmain.c (located in the\UDPDemo\Source\code\Client side\Demo folder). - 2.
+Set the IP address and the port number of the eZ80F91 web server in this file, as explained in Client-Side Implementation on page 4. - 3.
+In Microsoft Visual C++ IDE go to File $\rightarrow$ New $\rightarrow$ Projects. - 4.
 Select Win32 Console Application from the list in the left panel and provide a project name and path for the client-side project. - 5.
-Click OK.
-The Win32 Console Application dialog box is displayed. - Select An Empty Project radio button in answer to the question on the kind of project to be created; click FINISH to close the Win32 Console Application dialog box. - Navigate to Project → Add to Project → Files.
-Browse to the Clientmain.c file and add it to the client-side project.

-- Navigate to Project → Settings → Link and add the library file, ws2_32.lib in the Object/library module text field. - 9.
+Click OK button.
+The Win32 Console Application dialog box is displayed. - Select An Empty Project option in answer to the question on the kind of project to be created; click FINISH button to close the Win32 Console Application dialog box. - Go to Project → Add to Project → Files.
+Browse for the Clientmain.c file and add it to the client-side project. - Go to Project → Settings → Link and add the library file, ws2\32.lib in the Object/ library module text field. - 9.
 Compile and build the client-side project. - 10.
 Save and close the client-side project.